 - Do you belong to any professional organizations?
 (I would not hire a professional organizer who is not involved in some type of professional group or organization.
-To me, a professional affiliation demonstrates not only a commitment to her field but an additional way to check her/him out among other business-minded individuals.)
+To me, a professional affiliation demonstrates not only a commitment to the field but an additional way to check out that person among other business-minded individuals.)

 - How long have you been in business?
 How many clients / hours have you worked?

 - What hours do you work?
 What days of the week are you available?
 (Make sure that this person’s availability is a good match for your availability.)

 - Do you bring the necessary supplies, or do I purchase them separately?

 - If you purchase supplies or materials at a discount, do you “up charge” or charge an hourly shopping fee?

 - Do you make arrangements to take away donations, consignments, and trash?
 If so, do you charge a fee for this service?